colidescope

 print(add_function(2))

-You can see that in this case, if the input is less than zero the Conditional will be met, which causes the first return statement to run, skipping the rest of the code in the Function.
-However, if the number is equal to or greater than zero, the Conditional will be skipped causing the rest of the Function to run, ending with the second return statement.
+In this case, if the input is less than zero the conditional will be met, which causes the first return statement to run, skipping the rest of the code in the function.
+However, if the number is equal to or greater than zero, the conditional will be skipped causing the rest of the function to run, ending with the second return statement.

 def add_two_numbers(input_number_1, input_number_2):